mukundsolanki/Drishti/README.md

 _"Empowering the blind to navigate a sightless world – because every journey begins with a step, even if taken in the dark."_

-Drishti" is an AI-powered smart glasses solution aimed at empowering the blind and visually impaired to navigate the world around them.
+Drishti is an AI-powered smart glasses solution aimed at empowering the blind and visually impaired to navigate the world around them.
 Through innovative features and community-building capabilities, Drishti enhances accessibility and fosters inclusivity.

 ## Leading Causes of Blindness